-Breach of Security: unauthorized access of data containing personal information.
-Good faith access of personal information by an employee or agent of the Contractor does not constitute a breach of security, provided that the information is not used for a purpose unrelated to the contract or subject to further unauthorized use.
+Breach of Security: as defined in Chapter 501.171, F.S., "Breach of Security" means unauthorized access of data containing personal information.
+Good faith access of personal information by an employee or agent of the ELC does not constitute a breach of security, provided that the information is not used for a purpose unrelated to the agreement or subject to further unauthorized use.

-Confidential (Records): Refers to entire record systems, specific records or individually identifiable data that by law are not subject to public disclosure under Article I, Section 24 of the Florida Constitution and Chapter 119, Florida Statutes (F.S.)
+Confidential (Records): refers to entire record systems, specific records or individually identifiable data that by law are not subject to public disclosure under Article I, Section 24 of the Florida Constitution and Chapter 119, Florida Statutes (F.S.)
 When applicable, confidentiality covers all documents, papers, computer files, letters and all other notations of records or data that are designed by law as confidential.
 Further, the term confidential also covers the verbal conveyance of data or information that is confidential.
 These confidential records may include but not be limited to, social security numbers, parent and child information, payments, childcare providers, household demographics and resource and referrals, which are private and confidential and may not be disclosed to others.